grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 k6 needs a significant amount of memory when uploading files, as every VU is independent and has its own memory.

+### Costs

-### Data transfer costs
+#### Data transfer

 k6 can upload a large amount of data in a very short period of time.
 Make sure you understand the data transfer costs before commencing a large scale test.

 [Outbound Data Transfer is expensive in AWS EC2](https://www.cloudmanagementinsider.com/data-transfer-costs-everything-you-need-to-know/).
 The price ranges between $0.08 to $0.20 per GB depending on the region.
 If you use the cheapest region the cost is about $0.08 per GB.
 Uploading 1TB, therefore, costs about $80.
-Long-running test can cost several hundreds of dollars in data transfer alone.
+A long-running test can cost several hundreds of dollars in data transfer alone.

-### EC2 costs
+If your infrastructure is already hosted on AWS, consider running your load generator machine within the same AWS region and availability zone.
+In some cases, this traffic will be much cheaper or even free.
+See [this article](https://www.stormit.cloud/blog/aws-data-transfer-pricing-how-to-reduce-costs/) for other AWS data cost saving tips.
+Our examples are made with AWS in mind, but the same suggestions also apply for other cloud providers.

+#### Virtual server

 The AWS EC2 instances are relatively cheap.
 Even the largest instance we have used in this benchmark (m5.24xlarge) costs only $4.6 per hour.
 Make sure to turn off the load generator servers once you are done with your testing.
 Forgotten EC2 server will cost $3312 per month.